 Get audio books for your car or ipod.
 Fill your mind with positivity expressed in the best of language.

-- Practice expressing genuine gratitude for all the good in your life.
+10. Practice expressing genuine gratitude for all the good in your life

-You'll find Speech & Drama activities and suggestions here especially chosen to develop positive self esteem in children.
+These Speech & Drama activities are especially chosen to develop positive self esteem in children.

-They are suitable for kindergarten to 8-9 yr. olds but are easily adapted for older children.
-Have fun with them.
+They are suitable for kindergarten to 8-9 yr. olds but are easily adapted for older children too.
+Have fun with them!

 Would you like a free e-book classic on the power of thought?

 James Allen's "As a Man Thinketh" is widely regarded as a major influence in the development of contemporary self-improvement regimes, including Norman Vincent Peale's "The Power of Positive Thinking".
 The core of his teaching is: What you think, you become.
 You can download 'As a Man Thinketh' here.
 It's small and easily read.

 Use these interactive pages to help and be helped

 for anybody who has been, or might be,

 Please use the form on my about me page.